 Affiliated Clubs shall submit their team uniform designs for the Committee’s approval each year when they submit their league registration form.
 The colours of the first and second strips should be distinctively different for the shirt and the socks.
 Failure to do so will be considered as an incomplete registration and will therefore be subject to a late registration fee should the completed form not arrive before the deadline set by the Committee.

-Teams shall play in the shirt, skirt and sock colours as stated on their HockeyHKWS application form and approved by the Committee.
+Teams shall play in the shirt, skirt/ shorts and sock colours as stated on their HockeyHKWS application form and approved by the Committee.

 Goalkeepers shall wear, over any upper body protectors, a shirt or garment of a colour different from that of their own team and of their opponent.

 The Committee shall advise all Convenors of these colours before the start of the HockeyHK League.
 In the event of a clash of colours, the second-named team on the fixture, being the “away” team, shall change their shirts and/or socks.
-Teams should

-note that a clash of sock colours might occur even though there is no clash of shirt colours.
+Teams should note that a clash of sock colours might occur even though there is no clash of shirt colours.

-No Affiliated Club may use white coloured socks for either their first or second strip and should refrain from including white in their socks design.

 No team may use yellow as an official colour for its shirts.
 This colour is reserved for the exclusive use of the HockeyHK Umpires Section.

 The HockeyHK logo is the official designation for the uniform of players and officials of the HockeyHK selected to represent the HockeyHK or Hong Kong, China at representative hockey matches.
 Affiliated Clubs shall ensure that their members do not display the HockeyHK logo on any item whatsoever unless with the express permission of the HockeyHK Council.
-The HockeyHK Council will view any breach of this Bye-law as a most serious matter.
+The HockeyHK Council will view any breach of this Bye-law as a serious matter.

 A player may not participate in any League, Cup or Tournament match organised by the HockeyHKWS unless she is: